galactic2005/PEModUtils/Utilities/DOC_fileutil.md

 ### getModsList(type:String)

-Gets the current mods list from modsList.txt.
+Gets the current mods list from `modsList.txt`.

 `type` should be one of the following: